ragle/searchlight/README.md

 ===========
 Node.js middleware for creating applications that find [VIVO profiles](http://www.vivoweb.org) relevant to content in the user's browser.

-##Demo
+##About
-To learn more about VIVO Searchlight apps and try out an application created with Searchlight, check out our [about page](http://about.vivosearchlight.org).
+To learn more about searchlight and how it's been used - check out our [about page](http://about.vivosearchlight.org).

-**update - 08/28/15** - Websites that follow current security best prctices of forcing SSL (e.g. wikipedia, github, google news etc.) cause [mixed content errors](https://developer.mozilla.org/en-US/docs/Security/MixedContent/How_to_fix_website_with_mixed_content) in most modern browsers for the version of Searchlight that serves results for the demo app.
-Due to some administrative changes beyond our control, the Searchlight team currently doesn't have access to the server where this demo is hosted.
-We are working on fixing this, stay tuned.

 ##Documentation